-The breakdown of the aggregate value of the RRPT conducted pursuant to the shareholders' mandate obtained at the Twenty Fourth Annual General Meeting held on 27 June 2019 is as follows:-
+The breakdown of the aggregate value of the RRPT conducted pursuant to the shareholders' mandate obtained at the Twenty Fifth Annual General Meeting held on 23 July 2020 is as follows:-

-Nature of Transaction Companies in the Watta Group involved in the RRPT Related Parties Relationship of the Related Parties with Watta Group Actual value transacted from 27 June 2019 up to 1 June 2020 (RM) Purchases of airline tickets, tour arrangements and accommodation bookings Watta Battery Industries Sdn Bhd ("Watta Battery") Watta Energy (M) Sdn Bhd ("Watta Energy") Syarikat Perniagaan Leko Sdn Bhd ("Leko") Dato' Lee Foo San, the Group Executive Deputy Chairman and a Major Shareholder of Watta, is a Director and substantial shareholder of Z'tronic.
+Nature of Transaction Companies in the Watta Group involved in the RRPT Related Parties Relationship of the Related Parties with Watta Group Actual value transacted from 23 July 2020 up to 1 April 2021 (RM) Purchases of airline tickets, tour arrangements and accommodation bookings Watta Battery Industries Sdn Bhd ("Watta Battery") Watta Energy (M) Sdn Bhd ("Watta Energy") Syarikat Perniagaan Leko Sdn Bhd ("Leko") • Dato' Lee Foo San, the Group Executive Deputy Chairman and a Major Shareholder of Watta, is a Director and substantial shareholder of Z'tronic.
 Datin Teoh Lian Tin, the Executive Director of Watta, is the spouse of Dato' Lee Foo San.
 Lee Fook Sin, the brother of Dato' Lee Foo San, is a shareholder of Watta and a Non-Executive Director of both Leko and Watta Battery.
-Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Lee Foo San, is a Director of both Leko and Watta Battery.
-Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Watta, is the Director of Z'tronic.
-Hj Ahmad Bin Khalid, a Director of Watta Energy and also a Director and substantial shareholder of Z'tronic.
+Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Leko, Watta Battery, Watta Energy and Z'tronic.
+Hj.
+Ahmad Bin Khalid, a Director of Watta, is the Director of Zitron and Watta Energy and also a Director and substantial shareholder of Z'tronic.
 Lee Li Yen is an Alternate Director to Dato' Lee Foo San in Z'tronic.
 She is the sister of Dato' Lee Foo San.
 NIL